 Because the correct amount is sometimes hard to determine, do not take European mistletoe without the advice of your healthcare professional.

-There is not enough reliable information about the safety of taking European mistletoe if you are breast-feeding.
+There isn't enough reliable information about the safety of taking European mistletoe if you are breast-feeding.
 Stay on the safe side and avoid use.

 "Auto-immune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: European mistletoe might cause the immune system to become more active, and this could increase the symptoms of auto-immune diseases.
 If you have one of these conditions, it's best to avoid using European mistletoe.